 Sometimes, yes.
 Reusing an existing tennis base can reduce costs, but only if the construction is sound and suitable for the new padel layout and loading requirements.

-Get a Padel Court Surfacing Quote
+Get a Padel Court Turf & Base Quote

 From padel astro surfacing to full sports base construction, we work with clubs, schools and developers nationwide.
 Get expert advice and a clear cost breakdown for your project.